MLB Mt. Rushmores

 Tampa Bay Rays Mt.
 Rushmore

 The Devil Rays spent nine of their first 10 years of existence languishing in last place, with seemingly no hope of competing with the heavyweights in New York and Boston.
 Then came a minor name change from Devil Rays to just Rays, and a major cultural change under manager Joe Maddon.
 The team wore shirts that said 9+9=8.
 Their motivation was that nine guys playing hard for nine innings equals one of eight teams playing in the postseason.
 Certainly a key to their success was that during the years spent in last place, the team was spending more than the big market teams on draft picks and player development.
-That strategy paid off, and the Rays are now going head-to-head with wealthier teams in the AL East.
+That strategy paid off, after winning an American League pennant in 2008, the Rays are now going head-to-head with wealthier teams in the AL East.

-The popular third baseman is fifth on the team’s all-time list in runs and hits, and fourth in total bases and RBIs.
-He is currently the face of the franchise and under contract through 2013 with team options through 2016.
-I can’t imagine the team not picking those up.
+The popular third baseman is second on the team’s all-time list in runs and third in hits, and second in total bases, first in home runs and RBIs.
+He is currently the face of the franchise and under contract through 2022 with a team option for 2023.
 He has seven postseason home runs in 21 games.

 The innovative manager is responsible for all the good seasons in team history.
-In his six seasons at the helm, he’s guided the Rays to their only four winning seasons, two division titles and an AL Pennant.
-He was recently voted the manager players would most like to play for in an SI poll of 291 major leaguers.
+In his nine seasons at the helm, he guided the Rays to their only six winning seasons, two division titles, two wild cards and an AL Pennant.
+After the 2014 season, Maddon had managed 53 percent of the team's games and 59 percent of the team's victories.

-James Shields' 70 wins, six shutouts and 16 complete games are tops on the team’s all-time lists.
+James Shields' 87 wins, eight shutouts and 19 complete games are tops on the team’s all-time lists.

-The former No. 2 overall draft pick may not be in a Rays’ uniform much longer, but B.J.
-Upton has been a fixture in centerfield since 2007 and was a key player in the Rays’ AL Championship in 2008.
+The former No. 2 overall draft pick, B.J.
+Upton, was a fixture in center field from 2007-12 and was a key player in the Rays’ AL Championship in 2008.

 Follow Charlie Miller on Twitter @AthlonCharlie or email him Charlie.Miller@AthlonSports.com